floriank/blog/content/post/working-around-timing-issues-in-docker-compose.md

 I hesitate to call this a solution, but here is my workaround which I used to tackle this problem:

-Introduce a shellscript `start.sh` in your application and use the following:
+Introduce a shellscript `start.sh` in your application and put the following in there:

 ```bash
 #!/bin/bash